fastforwardlabs/mdffreport12/src/03-technical.md

 scenario where we have data for only one class, and the goal is to determine whether test data samples are similar to the training samples or not.
-One-class SVMs were introduced exactly for this sort of task - novelty detection - or the detection of novel samples.
+One-class SVMs were introduced exactly for this sort of task - novelty detection - or the detection of unfamiliar samples.
 SVMs have been very popular for classification, and introduced the use of kernel functions to create non-linear decision boundaries (hyperplanes) by projecting data into a higher dimension.
 Similarly, OCSVMs learn a decision function which specifies regions in the input data space where